The Ark (Swedish band): Depression and re-ignition (1996–1999)

 But when Ola Salo presented his new vision for the band, their drummer Martin Rosengardten was not as rapturous as the other members.
 He was very sceptical of the new image, and also had little time for the band because of his education at university.
 By Christmas 1999, he was sacked from the band by Ola Salo.
 Sylverster Schlegel, an old friend of the band's from Växjö, became their new drummer.

 While The Ark were experimenting with their new pop sound they got help from Robert Jelinek from the successful Swedish band, The Creeps.
 Robert Jelinek gave the demos to Jon Gray who was well-established within the music industry and had his own publishing company called Mad House.
 One of the demo-songs was "Laurel Wreath", and two others (never released) were called "It Seems To Be The Way" and "Activity".
 Jon Gray would later become manager for the band and according to Martin Axén he was the first person to really believe in their potential.

 The band kept recording new songs as demos, with help from Jens Andersson in the home studio he had built together with Jepson, and the first song they recorded together was "Siamese Centerfold" (later released as a b-side on the cd-single "Let Your Body Decide").

-In 1999, a record deal for three albums was signed with Grand Recordings, who were soon be merged with Virgin Records, and preparations began for the recording of a debut album.
+In 1999, a record deal for three albums was signed with Grand Recordings, who were soon to be merged with Virgin Records, and preparations began for the recording of a debut album.
 Gula studio in Malmö was chosen for the recording, and Marco Manieri was hired as producer.